ossd-sp22/ColoredMeValentined/CODE_OF_CONDUCT.md

 **Consequence**: A permanent ban from any sort of public interaction within the community.

+**Rationale** Continued offensive behavior will stop current, and future contributors from feeling welcomed.
+As such, we must stand behind swift, decisive, and firm actions by showing our commitment towards preventing any current or future misconduct.

 ## Attribution
 This Code of Conduct is adapted from the [Contributor Covenant][homepage],